BACK TO RESOURCES

 Before taking any action, you must determine which law governs the claim.
 Federal IDR applies when:

-- The payer is a commercial plan subject to federal oversight
+• The payor is a commercial plan subject to federal oversight

 If a state law governs the dispute, you must follow the state’s arbitration or mediation process rather than the IDR process.
 Identifying the correct jurisdiction at the outset ensures your dispute filing remains eligible.